VladimirKalachikhin/Galadriel-map/README.md

 ## Dashboard
- _dashboard.php_ - the separate app to display some instruments if it is in your board network, on weak (and/or old) devices, such as E-ink readers, for example.
+ _dashboard.php_ - the separate app to display some instruments attached to gpsd, on weak (and/or old) devices, such as E-ink readers, for example.
 Displayed velocity, depth and true and magnetic heading.
+Instruments from Signal K not displayed.
  ![Dashboard velocity](screenshots/s6.jpg)<br>
  ![Dashboard heading](screenshots/s7.jpg)<br>
  ![Dashboard depth](screenshots/s11.jpg)<br>